 ARTICLE V – OFFICERS AND AGENTS

 Section 5.1 General.
 The officers of the Corporation shall be the President, Vice President, Secretary, and Treasurer.
+The positions of President and Vice President may also be performed by and are synonymous with, a Chairperson or Co-Chairs, who will have all the duties and functions of President and Vice President described below.
 The officers shall be elected from the members of the Board of Directors.
 An officer’s term shall be one year, and officers shall not serve more than three consecutive terms.
 One person may hold any two offices, except that no person may simultaneously hold the office of president and secretary or president and treasurer.
 In all cases where the duties of any officer, agent, or employee are not prescribed by the Bylaws or by the Board of Directors, such officer, agent, or employee shall follow the orders and instruction of the President.

 Section 5.2 Election.
 The Officers of the corporation shall be elected by the Board of Directors at the annual meeting.
 If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as is convenient.